Breast cancer claims

 Our medical negligence team are one of the best in the country and are highly ranked in independent legal guides, Chambers and Partners and Legal 500.

-The team are highly experienced in dealing with negligent cancer claims can provide you with the best possible service, not only ensuring that you get the best outcome to your case, but can ensure you get the treatment and additional support you need to assist with your recovery.
+The team are highly experienced in dealing with negligent breast cancer compensation claims can provide you with the best possible service, not only ensuring that you get the best outcome to your case, but can ensure you get the treatment and additional support you need to assist with your recovery.

 I just wanted to say thank you so much for everything Slater and Gordon have done to fight this case for us.
 I appreciate it has involved a lot of people.
 Please can you also thank the expert witnesses who have provided their expertise and help.
 Mr and Mrs H (medical negligence client)